chihungtzeng/gitrss/README.md

 ## gitrss

 gitrss can be used to monitor development activities in git repositories by generating rss feeds.
-Feed item include commit messages and diff.
+Feed items include commit messages and diff.

 ## Getting Started